 Mashed potatoes are the most popular Thanksgiving side dish and are usually prepared traditionally, but can be made into something a little more fantastic, and become the most amazing food on the table.
 Whether you prefer russets, new or a waxier variety – potatoes are always present at Thanksgiving.
 Many prefer their mashed potatoes plain with a little butter, that’s always nice, but after the butter, that’s where the additions begin.

 I must admit, potatoes are not usually my favorite dish, until now.
 These potatoes have taken on a new name this holiday season, they are better – not bland or boring.
 I decided to use white new potatoes with their skin on.
 There’s something about having your skin in the game that really makes a difference.
 Buttermilk is the other culprit that adds to my recipe, leaving a tangy taste, not too tart, but giving these creamy spuds the right balance.
 Also, a bit of olive oil, along with creamy butter adheres to my rustic plan because it adds richness, and builds another layer of flavor.

 Now the shallots – cooked for 15 minutes with a pat of butter until brown, crispy and mouthwatering.
 Pile these crispy rings on top of potatoes and watch your guests ooh and ahh.
-This definitely could be my favorite new dish of the holiday season.
+This definitely could be my favorite dish of the holiday season.

 3 pounds white new or russet potatoes, skin on